Lawyer's glittering career closes | Dandenong Star Journal

 In retirement, Mr Kennedy looks forward to joining company boards – which requires him to keep up with the latest in corporate law and risk management.

 And also keeping up with his lively pack of eight grandsons between two and 10 years old.
-When together the boys are like the “Ettamogah Pub”, he says.
+When together with the boys, it’s like being at the “Ettamogah Pub”, he says.

 He brings them around a camp fire in the bush – and it’s a “personal joy and love you can’t get anywhere else at any other time”.